-The McKinney-Vento Homeless Assistance Act ("the McKinney-Vento Act") and DOE policy ensure that children residing in temporary living situations have access to the services that are available to permanently housed children.
-Children in temporary housing lack a fixed, regular, and adequate nighttime residence.
-This includes a child who is:
+The McKinney-Vento Homeless Assistance Act ("the McKinney-Vento Act") and DOE policy ensure that children residing in temporary living situations have access to the same services that are available to permanently housed children.
+Students in temporary housing lack a fixed, regular, and adequate nighttime residence.

+This includes children who are:

-- Sharing the housing of others due to loss of housing, economic hardship, or a similar reason (sometimes referred to as "doubled up"), or living in a motel, hotel, trailer park, or camping ground due to the lack of alternative adequate accommodations; - Living in an emergency or transitional shelter, including a subsidized, publicly or privately operated shelter designed to provide temporary living accommodations (including commercial hotels, congregate shelters, residential programs for victims of domestic violence, and transitional housing for the mentally ill); - Abandoned in a hospital; - Living in a public or private place not designed for or ordinarily used as a regular sleeping accommodation; or - Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.
+- Sharing the housing of others due to loss of housing, economic hardship, or a similar reason (sometimes referred to as "doubled up"), or living in a motel, hotel, trailer park, or camping ground due to the lack of alternative adequate accommodations; - Living in an emergency or transitional shelter, including a subsidized, publicly or privately operated shelter designed to provide temporary living accommodations (including shelters located in commercial hotels, congregate shelters, residential programs for victims of domestic violence, and transitional housing); - Having a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation; or - Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings.